What Should I Do If I’m Failing a Class?

 4. Build a Study and Time Management Plan

-Now that you know your goals, it’s time to get organized.
-Create a schedule that prioritizes the class you’re failing.
+Now that you know your goals, it’s time to get organized to tackle your failing class.
+Create a schedule using an app like Todoist to prioritize:

 5. Seek Extra Support